Dread2/GoLang/README.md

 Standard Verbs
 ```
-%v	the value in a default format					%v Example:
+%v	the value in a default format
 	when printing structs, the plus flag (%+v) adds field names.
 %#v	a Go-syntax representation of the value
 %T	a Go-syntax representation of the type of the value